 Finally, these are made of high-quality materials.
 You can rub the tines together hunt after hunt, and they won’t wear down.
 The bag is also tough.
 Consider it if you need something more compact and less expensive.

 - Low price range

 The first thing we like about this antler system is the included instructional DVD.
 On that DVD Illusion Systems makes the claim that this is the #1 Rated Rattling System.
 After taking a look at it, we can see why.

 First of all, a lot of effort was clearly taken to make sure these sound like real buck antlers.
-Bone-Core technology gives the antlers that rich bone sound.
+Bone-Core technology gives that rich bone sound.
 They even feature two forks on each antler.
 Since real bucks have two antlers, this makes them sound more realistic.

-These antlers are painted black.
+These are painted black.
 This might seem like a small detail, but imagine sitting up in your tree stand in your camo and holding a pair of white antlers.
 That’d be too conspicuous.
 The black paint keeps you concealed.

 - Instructional DVD included

 - Black concealment

 Flextone Battle Bones

 These are really similar to the Black Rack.
 Battle Bones also come with two full racks and Bone-Core Technology for the realistic sound of fighting deer.
 They’re lightweight and super easy to use.